2025 Solar Incentives Guide for Carencro, LA - Tax Credits & Rebates

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
 The Clean Energy Credit runs until 2035.
 Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
 The amount will then decrease slightly each year until the end of the current program.
 The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-Your local Carencro solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Carencro solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives